suinleelab/AIControl.jl/README.md

 [![Build Status](https://travis-ci.org/hiranumn/AIControl.jl.svg?branch=master)](https://travis-ci.org/hiranumn/AIControl.jl)

-AIControl makes ChIP-seq assays **easier**, **cheaper**, and **more accurate** by imputing background data from mass control data available in public.
+AIControl makes ChIP-seq assays **easier**, **cheaper**, and **more accurate** by imputing background data from a massive amount of publicly available control data.

-Here is an overview of AIControl framework from our paper.
+Here is an overview of the AIControl framework from our paper.
 ![alt text](images/concept.png)

 *Figure 1: (a) Comparison of AIControl to other peak calling algorithms. (left) AIControl